How to check your global IP address using commands (curl/dig, etc.)

 Hello everyone.

-I'm Naka from the System Solutions Department, and I can't get out of bed when it gets cold.
+This is Naka from the Systems Solutions Department, and I have trouble getting out of bed when it gets cold.

-realized that "the method for checking global IP addresses varies slightly from person to person" and
+realized that "the method for checking one's global IP address varies slightly from person to person" and "the commands used also vary slightly."

 So this time, I would like to focus on explaining how to check your global IP address using commands (curl/dig/nslookup)